fzi-forschungszentrum-informatik/Lanelet2/lanelet2_maps/README.md

 Polygons are OSM *Ways* as well but are identified by a tag *area=yes*.
 Start point = end point is not sufficient and also not necessary.

 ### Lanelets
 Lanelets are represented as OSM *relations* with a tag `type=lanelet`.
-The right bound is a relation with role `right`, the left bound is a role with role `left`, the centerline (if present) is a relation with role `centerline` and all regulatory elements are relations with the role `regulatory_element`.
+- The right bound is a relation member of type *way* with role `right`
+- The left bound is a relation member of type *way* with role `left`
+- The centerline (if present) is a relation member of type *way* with role `centerline`
+- All regulatory elements are relation members of type *relation* with the role `regulatory_element`

-If there are more relations than the mentioned ones, Lanelet2 will raise an error.
+If there are more members to the lanelet relation than the mentioned ones, Lanelet2 will raise an error.

 ### Areas
 Areas are represented as OSM *relations* by making use of the *multipolygon* representation.
 They have a tag `type=multipolygon`.
 The outer bound is an ordered list of relations with the role `outer`, the inner bounds are an ordered list of relations with the role `inner`.
 Lanelet2 parses the inner bounds in this order and starts a new hole whenever the last point of one linestring matches the first one.